hacksparrow/apoc/README.md

 * Comments using `#` or `//`
 * JavaScript code within backticks
 * Template variables between `{` and }` (when used as a node module)
-* Multiple query statements in a file
+* Multiple query statements
-* Multiple transactions in a file
+* Multiple transactions
 * Ability to include other ACF files
 * Local variables in ACF files
-* Global variables
+* Global variables in ACF files

 Apoc is not a mapper (ORM, ODM, ONM, OxM) of any kind, nor does it provide any "friendly" or "improved" transaction methods on top of the Neo4j REST API.
 It is just a tool for enhancing your experience with Cypher.
 You will still need to write your Cypher queries, but Apoc will make them more powerful and much easier to use.